 In order to respond appropriately to changes in laws and regulations in every country of the world, the globalization of management and the diversification of business, Toshiba Group is enforcing global compliance with laws and regulations, internal rules, and social and ethical norms.

-We will continue striving to implement a more effective compliance system and policy based on an awareness of risk in order to strengthen risk management and compliance for Toshiba Group as a whole following the spin-off of the in-house companies conducted in July 2017 and beyond.
+We will continue striving to implement a more effective compliance system and policy based on an awareness of risk in order to strengthen risk management and compliance for Toshiba Group as a whole.

 Toshiba’s shares were designated as securities on alert and stock under supervision on September 15, 2015.
 As a result of the examinations by the Tokyo Stock Exchange and Nagoya Stock Exchange into the status of improvements made to the internal control system thereafter, the aforementioned designation was lifted on October 12, 2017.
-Toshiba then released its "Report on Improvements of Internal Management System" on October 20, 2017, and as reported in the "Progress Report on Improvements of Internal Management System" on July 25, 2018, Toshiba is making its best efforts to regain the trust of shareholders, investors and all other stakeholders.
-This will be achieved through continued efforts to improve and strengthen internal control system, including compliance related to the areas that led to the designation of Toshiba’s shares as securities on alert and as securities under supervision.
+Toshiba then released its "Report on Improvements of Internal Management System" on October 20, 2017, and as reported in the "Progress Report on Improvements of Internal Management System" on July 25, 2018, Toshiba will continue its efforts to strengthen the internal control system in the future and will work to regain the trust of shareholders, investors, and all other stakeholders.

 At Toshiba, we appoint a Chief Risk Compliance Management Officer (CRO) to oversee risk management and compliance for the whole Group.
 In addition, the Legal Affairs Division responds to whistleblower reports and attempts to achieve global compliance, and is advancing effective risk management and compliance activities.